Advanced Lean Practitioner

 Lean practitioners facilitate 1-5-day improvement events and ensure that Lean Daily Improvement becomes a habit at the point of service.
 Advanced Lean Practitioners take on broader responsibilities and facilitate Value Stream Management; complex rapid improvement events; and ensure that successful solutions spread across the organization.

 To achieve the Advanced Lean Practitioner certification a participant must:

-- Contribute to Purdue’s Community of Practice for Operational Excellence in Healthcare.
+- Share your Lean work on Purdue’s Community of Practice for Operational Excellence in Healthcare.